Lexical Structure

 - The identifier

-(a single underscore) is special in interactive interpreter sessions: the interpreter binds_
+_(a single underscore) is special in interactive interpreter sessions: the interpreter binds_to the result of the last expression statement evaluated interactively, if any.

 Keywords